brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Second, `create_local_variable` returns a reflection to an unnamed (and thus not otherwise accessible) local variable that is created as close as possible to the injection site, of the provided type (which must be default constructible).
 This of course opens the door for lots of havoc, but in this case gives us a convenient place to just grab some storage that we need for later.

 Ocne we have those two pieces, the rest is actually straightforward.
 The body of the `do` expression constructs our `expected<T, E>` into the local storage we just carved out, and then uses it directly.
-We do all of this dance instead of just `auto&& r = \tokens(body);` simply to be able to return a reference from the `do` expression.
+We do all of this dance instead of just `auto&& r = \(body);` simply to be able to return a reference from the `do` expression.

 Importantly though, macros coupled with this kind of storage injection allows [@P2561R2] to be shipped as a library.